Rangers vs. Yankees MLB Betting Odds, Trends & Prediction

-Nathan Eovaldi will oppose Carlos Rodon in game one of Saturday’s doubleheader at Yankee Stadium.
-With the Yankees listed as a favorite and the total sitting at 9 runs, what is the smart play today from New York?
+Andrew Heaney will oppose Marcus Stroman in Sunday afternoon’s contest at Yankee Stadium.
+With the Yankees listed as a favorite and the total sitting at 10 runs, where is the value today from New York?

 Game Matchup & Betting Odds